top of page

 Where do I pick up my shares?

-CSA pick-up will be in downtown Needham.
-We will have specific pickup location options for each CSA option shortly.
+CSA pick-up will be in downtown Needham or (new for 2026!) on the Farm at Pine Street.
+We will have specific pickup location options during registration.

 What is the difference between a CSA share and vegetables at my local grocery store?